buwilliams/bliss-0.2/docs/roadmap.md

 - feature: global css editor
 - todo.json is not converted to new json format yet, sigh...
 - feature: edit css selectors and properties (missing selectors)
+- feature: Authentication with Firebase
+- feature: Support multiple workspaces for a users
+- feature: upload image support
+- feature: compile deps js, css, and assets (videos, images, etc.)
+- feature: data (ajax, json, state)
+- bug: on selected drag in between room is too small, like 1px
+- feature: api manager
+- idea: resolution could show an image of the device
+- bug: state is saved when switching projects (new, load, delete)
+- bug: need loading screen (or a way to pre-build deps for startup)
+- New UI Theme
+- Feature: Build Environment (npm packages)
+- improvement: make status more obvious so that the user can see what is going on